-Some breeders specialise in breeding and trying to get new and exciting color mixes and mutations.
+Some breeders specialize in breeding and trying to get new and exciting color mixes and mutations.
 Cockatiels of different colors are normally used, but cockatiels have never been successfully bred with other bird species.

 The growing popularity of cockatiels in the sixties was due to the development of all the experimental colors.
 There is no record of a color mutation in a cockatiel ever occurring in the wild.
 This art was developed by breeders of the bird.